smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 This article describes how to deploy Microsoft Connected Cache for Enterprise and Education caching software to a Windows host machine.

-Deploying Connected Cache to a Windows host machine requires designating a [Group Managed Service Account (gMSA)](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) or a [Local User Account](https://support.microsoft.com/windows/create-a-local-user-or-administrator-account-in-windows-20de74e0-ac7f-3502-a866-32915af2a34d) as the Connected Cache runtime account.
+Deploying Connected Cache to a Windows host machine requires designating a [Group Managed Service Account (gMSA)](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) or a [local user account](https://support.microsoft.com/topic/20de74e0-ac7f-3502-a866-32915af2a34d) as the Connected Cache runtime account.
 This prevents tampering with the Connected Cache container and the cached content on the host machine.

 Before deploying Connected Cache to a Windows host machine, ensure that the host machine meets all [requirements](mcc-ent-prerequisites.md), and that you have [created and configured your Connected Cache Azure resource](mcc-ent-create-resource-and-cache.md).